CCDirectLink/CCModDB/CCMOD-STANDARD.md

 - `dev` - helps mod developers create mods
 - `library` - used by other mods.
 CCModManager hides these mods by default only if this tag is the first element
 - `base` - used by stuff like CCLoader
+- `externaltool` - reserved by tools like [crosscode-map-editor](https://github.com/CCDirectLink/crosscode-map-editor), do not use in mods

 ## Example `ccmod.json`